6 Ways to Stop Your Dog Barking for Attention

 1. Teach an Incompatible Behavior

-What It Is: Instead of ignoring the barking outright, teach your dog an incompatible behavior they can perform to get your attention in a positive way.
-Think of it like swapping an annoying habit for a polite “please.”
-Incompatible behavior means – a behavior that physically can’t be paired with barking.
+What It Is: Instead of ignoring the barking outright, teach your dog an incompatible behavior they can perform to get your attention in a polite way.
+Think of it as swapping an annoying habit for a “please.”
+An incompatible behavior is one that physically can’t be paired with barking.

 How It Works: